Summary

 Source: Fierce Healthcare

-By further comparison, CI’s gross profit margin ((TTM)) stands at 13.1%.
+By further comparison, CI’s gross profit margin (TTM) stands at 13.1%.
 This is many rungs down the ladder from the sector median of 54.55%.

 In terms of dividend yield, if I am paying $280 – 290 per share, I also expect more.
 Cigna’s current yield of 1.54% is not attractive to me.
 I can certainly find healthier, continual payouts for that money.
 Additionally, it’s far too early to decipher management’s commitment to the dividend.